devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-1.md

 Understanding mutability is important when working with data structures in Python, as it affects how you can manipulate and interact with objects.

-## 19) Why File handling useful in python ?
-Explain any one of file handling functions with appropriate python script.(Create,Read, Write ,Open,close)
+## <mark> 19) Why File handling useful in python ?
+Explain any one of file handling functions with appropriate python script.(Create,Read, Write ,Open,close) </mark>

 ### Importance of File Handling in Python